turnbasedgames/docs/docs/0-getting-started/3-create-game.md

 :::

-[Here](https://github.com/turnbasedgames/tictactoe/tree/solution) is the finish tic-tac-toe game in production, which includes error handling, move validation, player validation, and more!
+[Here](https://github.com/turnbasedgames/tictactoe/tree/solution) is the finished tic-tac-toe game in production, which includes error handling, move validation, player validation, and more!